bison--/DICraft/README.md

     sudo apt-get install dcmtk
 ```

-## OLD (for reference only)

-Debian based:

-    sudo apt-get install python-pyglet python-dicom python-qt4

-Others "maybe":

-    sudo pip install pyglet python-dicom python-qt4

-In some distributions **python-dicom** is named **pydicom**
-The conversion parts should work without GUI, so you will need Qt4 **ONLY** when strating the GUI-Tools.

-If you want/have to convert DICOM files with **convert.py** that we can use them,
-you need **dcmj2pnm** what is part of the dcmtk

-    sudo apt-get install dcmtk

 # USE

 At first, we have to convert some **DCM** files into an readable format.